hannahro15/Theme-park-reviews-site/README.md

  - Add in your variables from your env. files as key value pairs.
 (These are the IP, Port, Secret-Key, Mongo-URI (Won't  have connected to the Mongo-URI yet at this point), Mongo-DBName).
 Mongo-URI can be added at a later stage.
  - Go back and click on the Deploy tab.

- Before we can connect it we need to push new files to the repository.
-Back in the terminal in your coding environment we need to add the following in the terminal:
+ Before the app can be connected, push the following new files below to the repository.
+Go back in the terminal in your coding environment and add the following:
  - git status
  - git add requirements.txt
  - git commit -m "Add requirements.txt file"